Refined Barrier Conditions for Finite-Time Safety and Reach-Avoid Guarantees in Stochastic Systems: Refined Barrier-like Conditions

-The conditions presented in Propositions \ref{pro_e7}–\ref{con_ex2} exhibit several issues that may complicate or even prevent practical computation: \begin{enumerate} \item The bounds in Propositions~\ref{pro_e7}--\ref{con_ex2} require certain functions—specifically, $v(\bm{x})$ in discrete-time systems and $w(t,\bm{x})$, $w(\bm{x})$ in continuous-time systems—to be bounded.
-Because these functions and their boundedness conditions appear directly in the computations, this requirement increases the overall complexity.
-Moreover, if the safe set $\mathcal{X}$ and/or $\widetilde{\mathcal{X}}$ is unbounded, the bounds may no longer be applicable, since common choices such as polynomials of degree one or higher in $\bm{x}$ cannot remain bounded over an unbounded domain.
+(A) The conditions in Propositions~\ref{pro_e7}--\ref{con_ex2} require certain functions—specifically, $v(\bm{x})$ in discrete-time systems and $w(t,\bm{x})$, $w(\bm{x})$ in continuous-time systems—to be bounded.
+Because these functions and their boundedness conditions enter the computation, this requirement may complicate the overall procedure.
+Moreover, if the safe set $\mathcal{X}$ and/or $\widetilde{\mathcal{X}}$ is unbounded, the bounds may no longer be applicable for some functions, such as polynomials of degree one or higher in $\bm{x}$, since they cannot remain bounded over an unbounded domain.
 In such cases, $v(\bm{x})$ and $w(\bm{x})$ must be restricted to constants, while $w(t,\bm{x})$ can depend polynomially on $t$ only, with no dependence on $\bm{x}$.